🌍 Nomad Watch The Nomad Research Database

 Factor Score Trend Weight Notes

-πŸ—£οΈ Freedom of Speech + 8.5 -- 15 Spain has strong constitutional protections for free speech, though there are some limits on hate speech and defamation.
+πŸ—£οΈ Freedom of Speech + 8.5 -- 15 Strong constitutional protections ensure free press and expression, comparable to Canada.

-πŸ“„βœˆοΈ Digital Nomad Visa Availability + 7.5 -- 35 Spain launched a digital nomad visa in 2023 with clear requirements, though processing times can vary by consulate.
+πŸ“„βœˆοΈ Digital Nomad Visa Availability + 7.5 -- 35 Specific national digital nomad visa is widely available, matching Agaete's high accessibility.

 πŸ›‘οΈ SAFETY & TOLERANCE